-The notion of urban unit is based on the continuity of built up land mass and the number of inhabitants.
-We call urban unity a municipality or a group of municipalities which includes a continuously built up zone (no cut of more than 200 meters between two constructions) and at least 2,000 inhabitants.
+The concept of urban unity is based on the continuity of the built environment and the number of inhabitants.
+Urban units are built in metropolitan France and in the French overseas departments according to the following definition: a commune or group of communes with a continuous built-up area (no more than 200 metres between two buildings) with at least 2,000 inhabitants.

 These thresholds of 200 metres for the continuity of habitat and a population of 2,000 inhabitants are the result of internationally-adopted recommendations.